My Bio, Book Info, Author Photos, Excerpts, Etc.

 Brief (and a bit boring) version: Award-winning novelist Keli Gwyn writes inspirational historical romance.
 A California native, she lives in the Gold Rush-era town of Placerville in the Sierra Foothills with her husband and two skittish kitties.

 Fun (and my favorite) version: Keli Gwyn writes stories that transport readers to the 1800s, where she brings historic towns to life, peoples them with colorful characters, and adds a hint of humor.
 A California native, she lives in the Gold Rush-era town of Placerville at the foot of the majestic Sierra Nevada Mountains.
-Her debut novel, A Bride Opens Shop in El Dorado, California, set in the heart of the Gold Country where she lives is currently available.
+Her debut novel, A Bride Opens Shop in El Dorado, California, set in the heart of the Gold Country is currently available at all major booksellers.

 When Keli’s fingers aren’t hovering over the keyboard of her newfangled laptop, she enjoys strolling past stately Victorian houses in her historic town, burying her nose in reference books as she unearths interesting facts to include in her stories, and interacting with other romance readers.
-Her favorite places to visit are her fictional worlds, the Coach factory outlet store, and Taco Bell.
+Her favorite places to visit are her fictional worlds, historical museums, and the Coach Factory Outlet Store.

 Writerly (and somewhat stuffy) version: Award-winning novelist Keli Gwyn writes inspirational historical romance.
 She’s a member of the American Christian Fiction Writers and Romance Writers of America® and is represented by Rachelle Gardner of Books & Such Literary.
 Keli earned her bachelor’s degree in Mass Communication/Print Journalism from California State University East Bay and worked as a copyeditor for a small textbook publisher.
 Her debut novel, A Bride Opens Shop in El Dorado, California, was released by Barbour Publishing in July 2012.